grain-lang/grain-lang.org/src/guide/data_types.md

 ### Record Spread

 Record spread syntax can be used to create a new record value by taking another record value of the same type as a base and overriding some fields.
-Using the record spread does not mutate the base record.
+Using the record spread does not mutate the base record but rather creates a shallow copy of it.

 ```grain
 module Main